-November 8, 2001 -- Brian Boucher made 22 saves and Ruslan Fedotenko and Tomas Divisek (first-star, only NHL goal) scored in Philly's 2-1 win in Tampa.
-Divisek, who scored the GWG, was on the roster from November 5-12.
+November 8, 2001 -- Brian Boucher made 22 saves and Ruslan Fedotenko and Tomas Divisek scored in Philly's 2-1 win in Tampa.
+First star honors went to Divisek, who was on the roster from November 5-12, and recorded the GWG, the only goal of his NHL career.
 Nikolai Khabibulin made 33 saves in the loss.

 December 1, 2001 -- Roman Cechmanek recorded the 2-0 shutout victory as the Flyers outshot Tampa Bay 42-15 and got goals from Jeremy Roenick and Eric Desjardins.
 Kevin Weekes made 40 saves in the loss.
 Tampa Bay was held to one goal in the last four games against the Flyers.